tpwd/ke_search/Documentation/Templating/Css.rst

 If you do not wish to use that file, you have the following possibilities.

-Unset via typoscript
+Unset via TypoScript
 --------------------

-If you do not wish to load that file, you can unset it via typoscript:
+If you do not wish to load that file, you can unset it via TypoScript:

 .. code-block:: none